 James V. Caruso.
 We entered into an employment agreement with Mr. Caruso as of June 15, 2015, as amended and restated on April 15, 2019, and amended on March 12, 2025, pursuant to which Mr. Caruso serves as President and Chief Executive Officer of the Company.
 Under the agreement, the Company pays Mr. Caruso a base salary that is adjusted from time to time.
 Mr. Caruso is also eligible for an annual bonus, based on performance, with an initial target of up to 55% of his base salary at the discretion of the Compensation Committee.
 If Mr. Caruso is terminated other than for cause or by Mr. Caruso for good reason within 12 months after a change in control (i.e. double trigger), he is entitled to severance in an amount equal to (i) 24 months of base salary, (ii) his then applicable target bonus payable over 24 months (a total of 2.0x the annual target bonus payable at the time of termination) and (iii) 24 months of payment or reimbursement of health insurance (equal to the premium paid by the Company prior to the date of termination), each payable in installments over 24 months.
-Following a termination of employment by the Company without cause or by Mr. Caruso for good reason that is not within 12 months after a change in control, Mr. Caruso is entitled to severance in an amount equal to 12 months base salary plus payment or reimbursement of health insurance for 12 months (equal to the premium paid by the Company prior to the date of termination).
-Each of the foregoing severance benefits is conditioned on Mr. Caruso's execution of a release agreement in favor of the Company.
+Following a termination of employment by the Company without cause or by Mr. Caruso for good reason that is not within 12 months after a change in control, Mr. Caruso is entitled to severance in an amount equal to 12 months after a change in control, Mr. Caruso is entitled to severance in an amount equal to 12 months after a change in control, Mr. Caruso is entitled to severance in an amount equal to 12 months base salary plus payment or reimbursement of health insurance for 12 months after a change in control, Mr. Caruso is entitled to severance in an amount equal to 12 months base salary plus payment or reimbursement of a release agreement in favor of the Company.

 Jarrod Longcor.
 We entered into an employment agreement with Mr. Longcor as of July 15, 2016, as amended and restated on April 15, 2019, and amended on November 10, 2019 and March 12, 2025.
 Under the agreement, Mr. Longcor receives a base salary that may be adjusted from time to time.
 Mr. Longcor is eligible for an annual bonus, based on performance, with an initial target of up to 40% of his base salary.
-If Mr. Longcor's employment is terminated other than for cause or by Mr. Longcor for good reason, contingent upon the execution of a release agreement in favor of the Company, Mr. Longcor is entitled to (i) severance in an amount equal to nine months of 75% of Mr. Longcor's annual base salary, provided that if such termination occurs within 12 months after a change in control (i.e. double trigger), such severance is increased to 18 months of Mr. Longcor's full base salary, each payable in monthly installments, (ii) payment or reimbursement of health insurance (for nine or 18 months, as applicable), each payable in monthly installments, (iii) a payment amount equal to the annual bonus Mr. Longcor would have received for the calendar year in which the termination occurred prorated for the number of days elapsed in such year, and (iv) outplacement services not to exceed \$7,500.
+If Mr. Longcor's employment is terminated other than for cause or by Mr. Longcor for good reason, contingent upon the execution of a release agreement in favor of the Company, Mr. Longcor is entitled to (i) severance in an amount equal to nine months of 75% of Mr. Longcor's full base salary, provided that if such termination occurs within 12 months after a change in control (i.e. double trigger), such severance is increased to 18 months of Mr. Longcor's full base salary, each payable in monthly installments, (ii) payment or reimbursement of health insurance (for nine or 18 months, as applicable), each payable in monthly installments, (iii) a payment amount equal to the annual bonus Mr. Longcor would have received for the calendar year in which the termination occurred prorated for the number of days elapsed in such year, and (iv) outplacement services not to exceed \$7,500.